panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 Inside a plain object, the use of booleans as keys is impossible.
 These keys would be transformed into strings: `'true'` or `'false'`.

-Having established the map's main benefit, can you use further an entire object as a key?
+Can you use further an entire object as a key?
 Yes, you can.
 Just be aware of memory leaks.

 ## 1.1 Object as key